terwilligers/knowledge-graph-recommender/README.md

 `--kg_path_file` designates the file to save/load train/test paths from

-`--user_limit` designates the max number of train/test users to find paths for
+`--user_limit` designates the max number of train/test users to find paths for (larger limit will improve results)

 `--model` designates the model to train or evaluate from